kaisershahid/dinoframe/src/service-container/readme.md

     }
 }

-// get/create an instance using `id@factory.id` -- if container sees `@`, it assumes everything
+// get/create an instance using `id@factory.id` -- if container sees `@`, it assumes
-// to the right references a service factory, and will pass `id` to the getter.
+// everything to the right references a service factory, and will pass `id` to the
+// getter. this essentially treats the factory as a specialized container. use this
+// to manage things like logger instances.
 @ServiceFactory("factory.id", {
     interfaces: ['logger.logger']
 })